 USE: Sea, rivers

-FEATURES: An efficient design provides great acceleration, speed, and initial stability.
+This model stands out from its competitors because it features an efficient design provides great acceleration, speed, and initial stability.
 Great storage space for long adventures.
 The midship features hard chines, while the tips are slightly rockered, which will help you make carved turns.
 There is a retractable skeg for better performance in crosswinds.
 It has a great weight for its size and provides plenty of room for your legs.
-It feels very comfortable.
+In my experience, it feels very comfortable to paddle.

 MATERIAL: Thermoformed ABS